ygini/OffensiveTryout/OS X_worksation/FakePDF/README.md

 # FakePDF

+# Disclamer

+Use at your own risk, don't be stupid, don't be rude, don't use against a system without authorizations

 ## Description

 This Cocoa app is made to look like a PDF file.
 You can name it "Financial Report" for example, store it on a USB flash drive and drop it on in your building.